hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 try deleting libRedRT.dll, maybe it's out of sync

 [16:38:45](#tYwpmi1h0oS2pqmJJ6Yhr991ttsgZGBQUPO5WjWA1oQ) <raydeejay>:
-linux, but I never used it anyway, it should be pretty fresh? Ì†æÌ¥î
+linux, but I never used it anyway, it should be pretty fresh? ü§î

 [16:39:46](#vQleFMJHFGIjwD9LjFFrok-h7BfyCvxoeL9KT931rGY) <raydeejay>:
 answer: you do some do-events/no-wait here and there